tsjk/docker-core-lightning/README.md

 Note that configuration via the environment will cease to work if user configuration files are wired in.

-## docker run example (for the Debian-based x86_64 image)
+## docker run example (for the Debian-based image)
+Assuming that the current working directory is the top level of the clone of this repository and that the image built only has the `latest` tag, a reasonable example ought to be:
 ```
-$ docker run --name core-lightning --restart=no --network=bridge -d \
+$ docker run --rm --name core-lightning --restart=no --network=bridge -d \
     -e EXPOSE_TCP_RPC=true \
-    -v "${HOME}/.lightning":"/home/lightning/.lightning" \
+    -v "lightning":"/home/lightning/.lightning" \
-    -v "${HOME}/.config/lightning":"/home/lightning/.config/lightning" \
+    -v "config-lightning":"/home/lightning/.config/lightning" \
     -p 127.0.0.1:9835:9835 -p 0.0.0.0:9735:9735 -p 127.0.0.1:3000:3000 \
     --add-host=host.docker.internal:host-gateway \
     -e NETWORK_RPCD=host.docker.internal:8332 \
+    -e NETWORK_RPCD_AUTH_SET=true \
-    -e TOR_SOCKSD=host.docker.internal:9050 \
+    -e NETWORK_RPCD_USER="<USER>" \
-    -e TOR_CTRLD=host.docker.internal:9150 \
+    -e NETWORK_RPCD_PASSWORD="<PASSWORD>" \
-    local/core-lightning:amd64-latest
+    core-lightning:latest
 ```

+This would start Core Lightning with CLBOSS, Core-Lightning-REST and Ride The Lightning enabled, but with only clearnet support (as `TOR_SOCKSD`, `TOR_CTRLD` and `TOR_SERVICE_PASSWORD` are unset).

 ## docker-compose
-There is a `docker-compose.xml` that can be used for inspiration.
+There is template `docker-compose.yml` with some comments that aim to help with getting started.

 ## Future work (feel free to make pull requests)
-* Add sensible `lightningd.conf` that should work out of the box.
 * Extend running configuration to include a ProtonVPN container with port-forwarding
-* Add images to image repository for others to download.
 * Add reference to containerized Bitcoin daemon and provide instructions for interoperation.
 * Add reference to containerized Tor daemon and provide instructions for interoperation.
+* Add images to image repository for others to download (although the image is quite large, so perhaps this will remain as a built-it-yourself image).